 Crush Wine & Food Festival

-If you want a taste of everything we did all crammed into one weekend, you can head on down to Huntsville for Crush Wine & Food Festival.
-A Huntsville anchor event since 2014, Crush is now bigger, bolder and better than ever, spanning three days instead of one, and featuring more than 150 wines from all over the world, live music, food trucks, grape-stomping, Friday night winemaker dinners and a Sunday brunch.
+If you want a taste of everything we did all crammed into one weekend, you can head on down to Huntsville for Crush Wine & Food Festival in late September.
+A Huntsville anchor event since 2014, Crush is now bigger, bolder and better than ever, spanning five days instead of one (and now with a whiskey component!), and featuring more than 150 wines from all over the world, live music, food trucks, grape-stomping, winemaker and pairings dinners and a Sunday brunch.
 Sounds epic, right?

 While There, Don’t Miss These Huntsville Stops

 While you’re in town for Crush, it’s well worth a visit to Lowe Mill ARTS & Entertainment area, a collective of more than 200 artists housed in the coolest 200,000-square-foot space.
 We met one artist who does ridiculously complex plausible fictitious maps and another who makes Zelda shields, among many, many other specialties, some quirkier than others.

 Both of us have never seen such a stellar gathering of art in one space, ever.
-After losing SVV a few times in the expansive nooks that line each floor of the former textile manufacturing plant, we eventually found our way into a speakeasy-style coffee shop, Alchemy, and sipped down some very photogenic coffee sodas, and then nibbled our way through the artistic chocolate delights of Pizelle’s Confections.
+After losing SVV a few times in the expansive nooks that line each floor of the former textile manufacturing plant, we eventually found our way to Pizelle’s Confections where we nibbled on the most artistic chocolates I have ever seen.
 If you love art and the creative energy that it emanates, get your butt over there.

 Perhaps the best part of Lowe Mill for us was meeting a lovely Romanian woman who followed an American man to Huntsville and opened one dynamite cafe, Poftà Bunà, serving Eastern European delights.
 You know SVV and I love us some Romanian food (well, Romanian everything, actually), and the feast she served us did not disappoint!
 Bonus: She also makes crepes of every kind.
 If I lived in Huntsville, I would eat here once a week, minimum.